Cuenca, Ecuador

 People living in Cuenca were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "We wish we would have brought a Leatherman, our Vitamix and a portable water filter.
-We could have done without so many clothes," said one expat in Cuenca.
+We could have done without so many clothes," explained one expat living in Cuenca, Ecuador.

 Where should I setup a bank account in Cuenca?